Latent space models for grouped multiplex networks: Fitting the GroupMultiNeSS model

-To tune the hyperparameters of the $k$-th subproblem in the first stage, we propose sample a random subset of ``training'' edge entries in layers of the $k$-th group:
+To tune the hyperparameters of the $k$-th subproblem in the first stage, we sample a random subset of ``training'' node pairs in layers of the $k$-th group:

-solve Problem \eqref{first-stage-conv-prob} with log-likelihood terms in $\mathcal{L}_k$ restricted to edge entries in $\mathcal{A}^{(k)}_{train}$ and then evaluate the non-penalized likelihood \eqref{group_log_likelihood} on the remaining ``test'' entries $\mathcal{A}_{test}^{(k)} =\mathcal{A}^{(k)} \setminus \mathcal{A}^{(k)}_{train}$.
-This procedure is repeated for each combination of hypeparameters in the predefined grid, with the test log-likelihood possibly averaged across multiple cross-validation folds for stability.
-Similarly, for tuning $\lambda_{2}$ and $\alpha_2 := \alpha_{2k}, \ k=1, \ldots, K$ in Problem \eqref{second-stage-conv-prob}, we can randomly sample a subset of edge entries from all the layers
+We then solve \eqref{first-stage-conv-prob} with log-likelihood terms in $\mathcal{L}_k$ restricted to node pairs in $\mathcal{A}^{(k)}_{train}$ and then evaluate the non-penalized likelihood \eqref{group_log_likelihood} on the remaining ``test'' node pairs $\mathcal{A}_{test}^{(k)} =\mathcal{A}^{(k)} \setminus \mathcal{A}^{(k)}_{train}$, and choose the parameters from a pre-defined grid to optimize the test log-likelihood averaged across multiple cross-validation folds for stability.
+Hyperparameters in the second stage problem \eqref{second-stage-conv-prob} are tuned similarly, with the only difference that node pairs are sampled from $A_{k\ell}, (k, \ell)\in\mathcal{I}$.